cheq-ai/rti-demo/README.md

-<h5>Cheq's Real Time Interception Demo</h1>
+<h5>CHEQ's Real Time Interception Demo</h1>

-The following repoistory demonstare a simple demo which utilize Cheq's RTI solution.
+The following repository demonstrate a simple demo which utilize CHEQ's RTI solution.

 In order to run the demo a `config.js` file will need to be created under root directory.